psipred/DeepMetaPSICOV/README.md

   - HH-suite v3.0+ and a recent UniClust30 database (for making alignments; skip if you will only use pre-made alignments)
   - CCMpred v0.1.0 (Need this exact version; available [here](http://bioinfadmin.cs.ucl.ac.uk/downloads/ccmpred-0.1.0/CCMpred-0.1.0.tar.gz))
   - FreeContact 1.0.21 (available [here](https://rostlab.org/owiki/index.php/FreeContact))
-  - Legacy BLAST 2.2.26 (executables `blastpgp` and `makemat`) and a suitable non-redundant database, e.g. Uniref90, formatted using `formatdb` (needed to generate PSIPRED and SOLVPRED inputs)
+  - Legacy BLAST 2.2.26 (executables `blastpgp` and `makemat`) and a suitable non-redundant database, e.g. Uniref90, formatted using `formatdb` (needed to generate PSIPRED and SOLVPRED inputs).
+Legacy BLAST is available [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/2.2.26/).

 All other required programs written by our group are now bundled in this repo and do not need to be installed separately.